Wellcome Centre for Integrative Neuroimaging

 Since my DPhil, I am continuing to pursue my interest in understanding how our brains are organised to produce speech, and the application of this knowledge to improving speech and language interventions.
-I work as a Postdoctoral Research Fellow on a new MRC funded project, led by Kate Watkins.
-Along with Charlotte Wiltshire, our fantastic DPhil researcher and Louisa Needham, our brilliant research assistant, we are investigating the neural basis of stuttering using a range of brain imaging and stimulation techniques.
-This project includes the INSTEP trial of TDCS in developmental stuttering.
-We are recruiting for this trial now, please click on the INSTEP link on the left if you'd like to learn more about it.
-We'd love to hear from you.
+I work as a Postdoctoral Research Associate on a new MRC funded project, led by Kate Watkins.
+Along with Dr Charlotte Wiltshire and Dr Gabe Cler, we are investigating the neural basis of stuttering using a range of brain imaging and stimulation techniques.
+This project includes the INSTEP trial of tDCS in developmental stuttering.
+We have finished recruiting for this study now, and we plan to share our results soon.
+Please click on the INSTEP link if you'd like to learn more about it.
+If you have any questions about our work, we'd love to hear from you.

 Planum temporale asymmetry in people who stutter.